SinaHKazemi/CESM.jl/docs/src/reference/config.md

 }
 ```

-The units is a dictionary that must have the `power`, `energy`, `co2_emissions`, `cost_energy`, `cost_power`, `co2_spec` and `money` keys.
-These keys are the quantities that are referenced in the model parameters.
+The units is a dictionary.
+The keys are not hard coded but in the German model the `power`, `energy`, `co2_emissions`, `cost_energy`, `cost_power`, `co2_spec` and `money` keys are used.
+These keys are the units that are referenced in the model parameters.

-Each key is a dictionary that must have the `input`, `scale` and `output` keys.
+The value corresponding to each key is also a dictionary that must have the `input`, `scale` and `output` keys.
 The input key is the unit of the input quantity, the scale key is the scale factor that is used to convert the input quantity to the output quantity, and the output key is the unit of the output quantity.

 ## Time Steps